 He was born in St. Simons, Georgia, and played at Syracuse.
-He earned 10 varsity letter in four sports for the Orange and became a unanimous All-American in 1956.
+He earned 10 varsity letters in four sports for the Orange and became a unanimous All-American in 1956.
 ESPN even named him college football’s best player in its 150-year history.

-Jim Brown was practically a super hero with the ball in his hands.
+Jim Brown was practically a superhero with the ball in his hands.
 Who knows how much more he would’ve accomplished had he played into his 30s?